 UNDERSTANDING HOUSING ACCESS What to look for How to measure Sample sources Is there an adequate availability of diverse and affordable housing options?
-Excessive housing cost burden (households spending greater than 30% of income on housing costs) Displacement rates by income level, race, age and gender Envision, Balanced Housing Model Headwaters "Economics Populations at Residential occupancy by race Risk" tool Preservation, creation, availability, location, accessibility, quantity and quality of affordable housing options
+Excessive housing cost burden (households spending greater than 30% of income on housing costs) Displacement rates by income level, race, age and gender Envision, Balanced Housing Model Headwaters "Economics Populations at Risk" tool Residential occupancy by race Preservation, creation, availability, location, accessibility, quantity and quality of affordable housing options

-- Maintain the quantity and quality of existing subsidized housing. - Analyze public transit access and transportation costs for neighborhoods with housing affordable to low- and moderate-income households. - Encourage construction of a variety of housing typologies.
+- Maintain the quantity and quality of existing subsidized housing. - Analyze public transit access and transportation costs for neighborhoods with housing affordable to low- and moderate-income households. - Encourage construction of a variety of housing typologies - Incentivize developers to build increased density housing with greater than the minimum requirement of subsidized housing.